codetunez/mock-devices/README.md

 - Connect dialog - Select a template and provision a device in IoT Central using an API token
 - Card UX refactor - Re-ordering of some fields and better UI to deal with primitive vs complex values
 - Send values on StartUp - Capabilities can now opt in to be sent on Power Up.
 Assembled into single payload
-- Bulk update - Update specific common properties in a capabilitiy across a selection of devices
+- Bulk update - Update specific common properties in a capability across a selection of devices

 #### Features
 - Sample device - Generate a sample mock device based from a pre-defined configuration